Wealthify doesn't support your browser

 And when it comes to the things you buy, it doesn’t have to be new.
 Second-hand purchases are great – not only are they more eco-friendly, but they can also be cheaper too.
 As children grow out of things so quickly, it may be worth having a quick look around the popular selling sites to see if you can pick up a bargain.

 Finally, talk to your children about money.
-It may not be very British to talk about money, but it’s incredibly important for your children to understand how it all works.
+It may not be very British to talk about money, but it’s incredibly important for them to understand how it all works.
 If you’re not sure where to start, then here are five money lessons your children will thank you for

 Can I afford to have a child?